hannnmc/hannnmc/README.md

 ## 👋 Hey, I'm Han,

-a Full Stack Software Engineer at Stellar.
+I'm currently a Full stack Software Engineer at Stellar.
 I'm passionate about problem-solving and constantly exploring new technologies to create interesting and useful tools.
 Currently, I enjoy using JavaScript/TypeScript, React, Angular, Ruby on Rails, Python, and CSS to create powerful solutions.
 Please feel free to reach out for collaborations or info!

 ## Check out some of my passion projects!